Skip to content

 Arabic

-Additionally, from what I’ve learned it seems that when ‘Glory’ is used without ‘Eternal and Prosperity’ the inscription is longer and directed towards a specific person, such as the Sultans.
-Lastly, The third fragment could be from the same beaker or perhaps it belonged to a set, ranging in size, as there are known examples of these.
+Lastly, the third fragment could be from the same beaker or perhaps it belongs to a set, ranging in size as there are known examples.

 Glassblowing

-The glass beakers for this project are made in a glass-making factory called Khaled Abou Ahmed.
-The sons of Khaled crafted these particular vessels: Mohamed and Ahmed.
-The footage shows the glassblower technique of using my 3D-printed prototype for shape and size.
+The glass beakers for my project, The Art of Eternal Connections, are made in a glass-making factory called Khaled Abou Ahmed.
+Khaled’s sons, Mohamed and Ahmed, crafted these vessels.
+The footage shows the glassblower using my 3D-printed prototype to reproduce the shape and size of the object accurately.
 The factory is in Cairo, Egypt, next to the Mamluk Mosque of Qaytbay in the City of the Dead.
-Seif El Rashidi assisted with this part.
+Seif El Rashidi, Director of The Barakat Trust, assisted with this.

 Video credit: Leila Said